COIN READING AND ATTRIBUTING

 Pontifex Maximus -- Head Priest of the Roman religion.
 Abbr: P M, PON M, PONT MAX.

-Tribunicia Potestate -- Chief magistrate, Civil Head of State.
+Tribunicia Potestate -- Chief magistrate.
 Abbr: TR P, TR POT, TRIB POT.

 Imperator -- Commander in Chief - the Emperor symbolizing victories of the Army.
 Abbr: IMP.